kopavel/KiCadLogicalSchemeSimulator/README.md

 ## Usage

-After launching the project, the simulator builds the simulation net and displays all "interactive" schema parts, such as LEDs, displays, or oscillators, on the desk.
-Parts can be arranged freely, and the layout is saved near the Netlist file in a file with the `.sym_layout` extension.
+After launching simulator builds the simulation net and displays all “interactive” schema parts, such as LEDs, Displays or oscillators on the desk.
+Parts can be arranged freely, and the layout saved near the Netlist file in a file with the `.sym_layout` extension at simulator close.
+See also simulator [parameter description](stuff/parameters.md) for fine tune simulation process.

-For a detailed description of components, see [more information](schemaParts/README.md).
+Check [component list](schemaParts/README.md) for a detailed description of supported schema components.

 For schema debugging purposes, an [oscilloscope](schemaParts/oscillator/OSCILLOSCOPE.md) from the [oscillator](schemaParts/oscillator/README.md) component can be used.

 Alternatively, schema part monitoring is available from the main interface menu.
 After selecting a target schema part, its pin representation appears on the screen, showing the current signal on each pin.
 Optionally, for certain schema parts, additional information about internal status is displayed.
 For example, for the Z80 CPU:

 ![Z80 CPU Image](img.png)